dbwebb-se/mvc/example/symfony/README.md

 You can read in detail on how to [setup the project using Encore](https://symfony.com/doc/current/frontend/encore/simple-example.html).

-To ensure that the stylesheets and the JsvaScript files are included, open up the configuration file `` end edit this line.
+To ensure that the stylesheets and the JavaScript files are included, open up the configuration file `webpack.config.js` and edit this line.

 ```
     .setPublicPath('/build')
 ```

-and remove the first slash to make it work even when the site is published as a subdirectory on the webserver.
+and remove the first slash to make it work even when the site is published as a subdirectory on the web server.

 ```
     .setPublicPath('build')